I STEPPED OUT AND I’M NOT STEPPING BACK IN

 Not as the life coach who sees the world through layered truths.

-Not as the woman who’s had to unfollow people she once trusted, because protecting your peace sometimes means releasing the ones who no longer recognize it.
+Not as the woman who has had to unfollow people she once trusted, because protecting your peace sometimes means releasing the ones who no longer recognize it.

 Then something shifted.